techidaily/site-win11-tips/source/_posts/breaking-down-complex-comic-formats-for-win11-users.md

  Now you’ve got some comics to read; it’s time to open them in Windows 11\.
 Cover is a Microsoft Store app with which you can open and read comics.
 That app supports all major comic file formats, which makes it a good enough choice.
 Cover is freely available up to a point, as the free app version comes with a 25-comic limit.
 These are the steps for installing and opening a comic in Cover:

-1. Open the[Cover – Comic reader](https://apps.microsoft.com/store/detail/cover-comic-reader/9WZDNCRFJ9W7) page on Microsoft Store.
+1. Open the [Cover – Comic reader](https://apps.microsoft.com/store/detail/cover-comic-reader/9WZDNCRFJ9W7) page on Microsoft Store.
 2. Press Cover’s**Get in Store** app button.
 3. Select the**Open Microsoft Store** option.
 4. Click**Get** to download and install Cover.